-If you’re planning a holiday in Scotland in 2017, take the road less travelled and discover Scotland off the beaten track — beyond the iconic cities and landscapes.
+If you’re planning a holiday in Scotland, take the road less travelled and discover off the beaten path — beyond the iconic cities and landscapes.
 You’ll be rewarded with picturesque villages, glorious natural scenery, outstanding historic buildings, art-filled galleries, excellent local restaurants and more.

-We’ve put together this list of 11 wonderful, alternative holiday destinations in Scotland that are worth exploring now — before they catch up to their siblings.
+We’ve put together this list of wonderful, alternative best places to holiday in Scotland that are worth exploring now for a quiet getaway.
 Ready to add them to your bucket list?

 1. If you love unspoilt, dramatic scenery, try the Sutherland and Caithness area

-Bens, glens and seascapes, unsurpassed by anything of their kind in the Highlands, the dramatic landscapes of the far north of Scotland are some of the remotest and least populated, yet most beautiful, parts of Scotland.
-From sensational scenery to wonderful wildlife and rich heritage, your holiday in this corner of Scotland will be nothing short of spectacular!
-Discover Sutherland.
+With bens, glens and seascapes, the dramatic landscapes of the far north of Scotland are some of the least populated yet most beautiful parts of Scotland.
+From sensational scenery and remote beaches to wonderful wildlife and rich heritage, these off the grid travel destinations are nothing short of spectacular!

 2. If you love quaint coastal towns, try Berwickshire

 Nestled to the east of the Tweed Valley Forest Park in the Scottish Borders, Berwickshire is perfectly situated for a relaxing break as it’s just over an hour away from Edinburgh.

 Experience Scotland off the beaten track with quaint towns and villages, such as Eyemouth and St Abbs, and enjoy great outdoor activities including diving, stunning country houses, magnificent birdlife and beautiful sandy beaches sheltered by high cliffs.
 Sounds like a recipe for a great holiday!